nickelpro/velocem/ReadMe.md

   essential to a fast, low latency application.

   Velocem has a _very basic_ router, but it should still be faster than most other implementations.
-This needs a lot of expansion.
+There's a lot of work to do, but it's on the order of 1000x faster than Flask.

 * **Tests**: There are a couple of tests.
 The current testing strategy is "when she segfaults, write a test so the same segfault doesn't happen again".